-DOCTOR.-" It is God's command not to con-

-"creation.
-Various beastly diseases common to

-" cattle, have appeared amongst the human species"

-" since the introduction of the Cow-pox.
-Its ve-

-"hement advocates are seriously admonished to

-" repent in time, and appeal to Heaven for mercy.

-"They should repeat our confession, in the Prayer-

-Book, We have erred and strayed from thy ways

-" flike lost sheep we have followed too much the
+DOCTOR .- " It is God's command not to con-" taminate the form of the Creator with the brute " creation.
+Various beastly diseases common to " cattle, have appeared amongst the human species " since the introduction of the Cow-pox.
+Its ve-" hement advocates are seriously admonished to " repent in time, and appeal to Heaven for mercy. " They should repeat our confession, in the Prayer-" Book, " We have erred and strayed from thy ways " ' like lost sheep : we have followed too much the " devices and desires of our own hearts : we have " offended against thy holy laws : we have left un-" done those things which we ought to have done; " and we have done those things which we ought " " not to have done; and there is no health in us." " The vaccinators have been flying in the face of " HEAVEN, by introducing a beastly disease; and " HEAVEN ' holds them in derision, - the LORD laugh-" " eth them to scorn.'
+The Cow-pox, produced by

-" devices and desires of our own hearts: we have
+" presumptuous, impious man, is a daring and pro-" fane violation of our HOLY RELIGION."

-" offended against thy holy laws: we have left un-

-" done those things which we ought to have done;

-" and we have done those things which we ought

-" not to have done; and there is no health in us."

-"The vaccinators have been flying in the face of

-"HEAVEN, by introducing a beastly disease; and

-" HEAVEN ' holds them in derision, the LORD laugh-

-" eth them to scorn.'
-The Cow-pox, produced by ..

-"fane violation of our Holy Religion."